DevonGifford/my_JavaScript/JavaScript_Projects/Infinite_Scroll/README.md

 ## Live Version

+You can view a live version NEED T0 ADD LINK HERE.

+## Run on your machine

-You can view a live version ADD LINK HERE.
-If you would like to run this locally, you will need an API key, which you can get for free from the steps below.
+If you would like to run this locally, you will need an API key, which you can get for free.
+See the steps below

-## Steps to get this project up and running locally for you:
+### Steps to get this project up and running locally for you:

 1. Go to [Unsplash's Developer Page](https://unsplash.com/documentation)
 2. Click on "Setting Up an Application"